ZacAttack/git-workshop/README.md

 5. Add 50 to the address number of the document mentioned in step 1.
 TEAM HAPPY
 6. Add your git experience to the document mentioned in step 2.
 7. Create a document with two sentences.
 8. Subtract 100 from the address number of the document mentioned in step 1.
+Kate, Lakshmi, Sudhindra, Chris
 9. Output the names of the pairs (checkin comments) of the pair that fixed the spelling lling mistakes in the document mentioned in step 3.

 # Time to branch!